 The phone call can be made by someone supporting you without you needing to be present.
-However, you should be told about the claim because the DWP (PIP Centre in Northern Ireland) may need to contact you to verify your details and the DWP (PIP Centre in Northern Ireland) will send notifications and any payment to you.
+However, you should be told about the claim because the DWP (PIP Centre in Northern Ireland) may need to contact you to verify your details and they will send notifications and any payment to you.